Job Interviews: When Will I Finally Hear Back from a Job Interview?

 - Patience doesn't mean you can't try to follow up.
 But do it briefly, politely, and not too often – waiting 10-14 days from the initial interview (having already sent a thank-you note, of course) is a safe thing, unless you have something important to add or it's a job that's hiring immediately.
 But even so, don't overdo.
 It's ok to ask if you may follow up again after your first post-interview contact.

 - If there is something you mentioned in the interview that you want to clarify or some new accomplishment you want to share or if you come across something they might find useful, a polite note with the information is a nice reason to send them a reminder, and in that case it may help.
 But they will still take as much time as they need for their process.
 Rarely does a post-interview communication from a job seeker change their minds – but it has happened.
-So use your judgement.
+So use your judgment.
 Just know post-interview contacts can also add a negative impression.
 Ouch.

 - Finding other people – individuals or groups – who will help support you in positive action while you are waiting.